-TABLE 4 Waste Categories
+TABLE 4 WASTE CATEGORIES

-No Categories Description Subcategory of Waste 1 Overproduction An activity is not needed or implemented Excessive amounts, for example too many handouts are made earlier than schedule. forward and then saved.
+WASTE CATEGORIES 22 No Categories Description Subcategory of Waste 1 Overproduction An activity is not needed or implemented Excessive amounts, for example too many handouts are made earlier than schedule. forward and then saved.
 The workload of teaching/educational staff is uneven/balanced Scheduling lectures in one semester/day is not evenly distributed within a few days.
-2 Over-processing The category of waste that occurs in the Repeating unnecessary tasks/repair errors. over processing Excessive variability of courses. design or implementation of higher Ineffective lecture material control. education processes.
-Non-strategic efforts. Č Unclear/necessary process flow.
+2 Over-processing The category of waste that occurs in the Repeating unnecessary tasks/repair errors. design or implementation of higher Excessive variability of courses. education processes.
+Ineffective lecture material control.
+Non-strategic efforts.
+Unclear/necessary process flow.
 3 Waiting Delay of a process/source.
-Waiting for an empty classroom from the previous user/multimedia system to begin lecturing.
+Waiting for an empty classroom from the previous user/multimedia 9 waiting Delay of a process/source. system to begin lecturing.
 Waiting for repairs/maintenance.
 Awaiting permission or approval Looking for books, papers, documents, etc. Inefficient scheduling practices such as having long breaks between classes.
-1 Motion Unnecessary movements Movement of lecturer/staff/students from classrooms or from one campus location to another.
+4 Motion Unna cossani maramante Movement of lecturer/staff/students from classrooms or from one Wouldi Unnecessary movements campus location to another.
 Transfer of classrooms, which might force educators/students to go too far.
-Excessive movement using machines and office facilities. ; Transportation Excessive movement material/object.
-Transfer/transfer administrative documents for approval in either , Transportation Excessive movement material/object. the same or different campus locations.
-Lack of use of technology in terms of lecture material (hard copies of technology). material, books, etc.) so it is necessary to bring it between classes/spaces.
-T A - 2-1-29 C 12 1 1 - 1 • Inventory Availability of supplies or goods needed.
+Excessive movement using machines and office facilities.
+5 Transportation Excessive movement material/abject Transfer/transfer administrative documents for approval in either 3 Transportation Excessive movement material/object. the same or different campus locations.
+Lack of use of technology in terms of lecture material (hard copies of material, books, etc.) so it is necessary to bring it between classes/spaces.
+6 Inventory Availability of supplies or goods needed.
 Records and documents stored longer than needed.
-The most inventors of mostly this above (station are and athor).
+U Inventor y Availability of supplies of goods needed.
 Too much inventory of marketing brochures/stationery and other documents.
 Too many photocopies of class notes/documents.
 Storage for all of the above in the office or storage room.
-Lack of resources (academic journals, research materials, equipmen databases, software, etc.) Number of classes that are not balanced (unemployed or over capacity / not suitable) Defect Every aspect that is inappropriate Incorrect input of values to the system. according to standards/needs.
-Data correction and checking.
+Lack of resources (academic journals, research materials, equipment, databases, software, etc.) Number of classes that are not balanced (unemployed or over capacity / not suitable) 7 Defect Every aspect that is inappropriate Incorrect input of values to the system. , Delect according to standards/needs.
+Data correction and checking. according to standards/needs.
 Schedule errors.
 Rework.
-People Underutilized human resources Educators do not teach based on specialist area courses.
-1 skills/abilities due to inappropriate work No time for research or scientific activities. allocation.
+8 People Underutilized human resources Educators do not teach based on specialist area courses. copic skills/abilities due to inappropriate work No time for research or scientific activities. allocation.
 Unnecessary Bureaucracy. anocation.
 Educators/educators don't work by their expertise.
 Misalignment of goals.
-Information Waste that occurs when the available Information lost during delivery. ппоппанон Irrelevant information information does not support the university process.
-Inaccurate information Inaccurate translation of information Incorrect translation of information.
-The state of Excessive amount of information.
+9 Information Waste that occurs when the available Information lost during delivery. - omaton information does not support the Irrelevant information 11 Inaccurate information university process.
+Incorrect translation of information.
+The state of the s LICTE Excessive amount of information. ©2020 Mistakes due to misunderstanding/communication problems • ijstr.org